section-engineering-education/engineering-education/content/articles/building-a-custom-stopwatch-npm-library-in-typescript/index.md

 ### Getting started with TypeScript and NPM
 Before we dive into the library development, a quick overview of what Typescript and NPM are.
 As you may already be familiar, Typescript is simply a JavaScript superset.
 That is, it takes JavaScript and makes it better.
 Typescript has numerous advantages/benefits over vanilla JavaScript, which includes but are not limited to:

-- Types definitions
+- Types definitions.
-- Robust IntelliSense (code completion and suggestion)
+- Robust IntelliSense (code completion and suggestion).
-- Supports codes self-documentations
+- Supports code self-documentations.
-- Helps in writing error-free and highly maintainable codes
+- Helps in writing error-free and highly maintainable code.

-NPM (Node Package Manager) on the other hand is a comprehensive library or repository of reusable third party packages that developers around the world may install and utilize in their projects.
+NPM on the other hand is a comprehensive library or repository of reusable third party packages that developers around the world may install and utilize in their projects.

 That being said, let us jump right into our library development.